 If you are unfamiliar with the terms like - ‘developer mode, adb, fastboot, recovery, kernel, ROM’, you would require some primer and I would recommend you to spend some time reading everything in the original forum thread by developer osm0sis in XDA.

-Shutting down the specific cores required software patches to be applied on the existing boot and recovery partitions using a modified TWRP recovery which uses 4 Little cores.
+Shutting down the specific cores required software patches to be applied on the existing boot and recovery partitions using a which uses 4 Little cores from the aforementioned thread.
 In order to overclock the frequency of the Little cores, I used ElementalX-N6P-6.11 kernel on lineage OS 15.1 ROM which I had on the device already.
 I use 99-flashafterupdate addon.d script to apply the patch, kernel automatically after each update from LineageOS.

 I’m able to successfully boot into Nexus 6P with big cores disabled.
 Overclocked Little cores has plenty of power in them for low intensity work like reading on the excellent display, listening to books, music on the stereo speakers etc. Since they are high efficiency cores, battery lasts for days during standby and provides great display time when used.